 Western allies have confirmed $15 billion funding out of Ukraine’s stated $38.4 billion financial needs for 2025, the Ministry of Finance and the parliament's Budget Committee stated.

-Comfy, under its official name “Comfy Trade LLC,” is Ukraine’s fifth largest retailer with a 2023 revenue of Hr.27.63 billion ($690.75 million).
+Comfy, under its official name "Comfy Trade LLC," is one of Ukraine’s largest retailers with a 2023 revenue of Hr.27.63 billion ($690.75 million).

-Its CEO attacked smaller technology retail chains, naming Yabko, Techojizhak and Yabluka, for supporting the shadow economy by distributing iPhones without paying state taxes, issuing official tax receipts and providing guarantees for only a month instead of a year, all of which are prerequisites to operate legally on Ukraine’s market, Khyzhnyak told Forbes Ukraine
+Its CEO attacked smaller technology retail chains, naming Yabko, Techojizhak and Yabluka, for allegedly supporting the shadow economy by distributing iPhones without paying state taxes, issuing official tax receipts and providing guarantees for only a month instead of a year, all of which are prerequisites to operate legally on Ukraine’s market, Khyzhnyak told Forbes Ukraine

 Other Topics of Interest